National accounts and GDP

 GDP is the central measure of national accounts, which summarises the economic position of a country (or region).
 It can be calculated using different approaches: the output approach; the expenditure approach; and the income approach.

-The calculation of the annual growth rate of GDP at constant prices, in other words the change of GDP in volume terms, is intended to allow comparisons of the dynamics of economic development both over time and between economies of different sizes, irrespective of price levels.
+The calculation of the annual growth rate of GDP using chain linked volume indices (real changes) is intended to allow comparisons of the dynamics of economic development both over time and between economies of different sizes, irrespective of price levels.

 A further set of national accounts data is used within the context of competitiveness analyses, namely indicators relating to the productivity of the workforce, such as labour productivity measures.
 Productivity measures expressed in PPS are particularly useful for cross-country comparisons.
 GDP per person employed is intended to give an overall impression of the productivity of national economies.
 It should be kept in mind, though, that this measure depends on the structure of total employment and may, for instance, be lowered by a shift from full-time to part-time work.
 GDP per hour worked gives a clearer picture of productivity as the incidence of part-time employment varies greatly between countries and activities.